-Leaders League catches up with Edward Lee, a partner at Wachtell, Lipton, Rosen & Katz who was instrumental in several of the US’s largest deals of 2019.
+Leaders League catches up with Edward Lee, a partner at Wachtell, Lipton, Rosen & Katz.
+Lee has been instrumental in several of the US’s largest deals of 2019, not least Bristol-Myers Squibb's purchase of Celgene and United Technologies's acquisition of Raytheon (around $90bn each).
 We discuss deal strategies, shareholder activism and what makes Wachtell different.

 You’ve personally helped steer several mega-mergers this year.
-What were some of the quirks, complexities and most interesting and exciting elements of United Technologies’s $120bn acquisition of Raytheon, as well as of Salesforce’s $16bn purchase of Tableau Software?
+What were some of the quirks, complexities and most interesting and exciting elements of these deals, as well as of Salesforce’s $16bn purchase of Tableau Software?

 The United Technologies deal came out of a deep, longstanding relationship between the firm and UTC.
 We’ve seen the company evolve through some significant M&A transactions that we’ve been fortunate enough to be a part of.
 It was also incredibly complex: UTC is simultaneously separating the company into three while engaging in a major aerospace merger of equals with Raytheon.
 The complexity provided an opportunity for lawyers to play an important role, even more so than in many other transactions.

 Salesforce is a newer client.
 We’ve had a relationship with them for a number of years, but our first real transaction for them was last year: their acquisition of MuleSoft, the largest they’d ever done at the time.
 An interesting element of the Tableau Software deal was that it was an all-stock merger structured as a tender offer as opposed to a one-step merger.
 While relatively uncommon in a stock deal, we encourage our clients to consider that path whenever possible; it can be very smart and effective because – given the right set of facts and proper execution – you can end up closing much more quickly than through a one-step merger transaction.